abce-dev/abce/README.md

 2. Download and install [Julia 1.8](https://julialang.org/downloads/).
 Check the box in the installer to add Julia to the PATH.

-3. If using A-LEAF, see the optional [Installing with A-LEAF](#optional--argonne-only-installing-with-a-leaf) section below.
-Currently, only users with Argonne gitlab credentials can use A-LEAF, but a public release is coming soon!

-4. If using CPLEX, see the optional [Installing with CPLEX](#optional-installing-with-cplex) section below
+3. If using CPLEX, see the optional [Installing with CPLEX](#optional-installing-with-cplex) section below

-5. Using the Anaconda Powershell, clone this repo to your local machine:
+4. Using the Anaconda Powershell, clone this repo to your local machine:

    `git clone https://github.com/abce-dev/abce`

-6. Create the local conda environment:
+5. Create the local conda environment:

    `conda env create -f .\environment_win.yml`

-7. Activate the `abce_anv` conda environment:
+6. Activate the `abce_anv` conda environment:

    `conda activate abce_env`

-8. Set the `ABCE_DIR` environment variable to the absolute path to your `abce` repo (e.g. `C:\Users\myname\abce`)
+7. Set the `ABCE_DIR` environment variable to the absolute path to your `abce` repo (e.g. `C:\Users\myname\abce`)

-9. Test the installation using one of the examples:
+8. Test the installation using one of the examples:

    `cd examples\single_agent_example`